gulcu/AuthorshipAttribution/README.md

 linguistic area known as stylometry, which is defined as the statistical analysis of literary style.
 The assumption is that authors have specific, individual, persistent and uncontrollable habits of thought and phrasing.
 We may categorize writing style characteristics of a text into four:

-1. Lexical features can be broken into two sub-categories:
+**1. Lexical features** can be broken into two sub-categories:

-1.a) Word-based lexical features include total number of words, words per sentence, word-length distribution, vocabulary richness
+**1.a) Word-based lexical features** include total number of words, words per sentence, word-length distribution, vocabulary richness

-1.b) Character-based lexical features include total number of characters, characters per sentence, characters per word, and the usage frequency of individual letters.
+**1.b) Character-based lexical features** include total number of characters, characters per sentence, characters per word, and the usage frequency of individual letters.

-2. Syntactic features refer to the patterns used for the formation of sentences.
+**2. Syntactic features** refer to the patterns used for the formation of sentences.
 These features are considered beyond an author’s conscious control, for instance short all-purpose words or punctuation.
 For example, the difference between using the word “thus” or “hence” can constitute a significant stylistic difference.

-3. Semantic features can be obtained by employing NLP technology which can identify synonyms, hypernyms, antonyms; or part-of-speech tags like nouns, verbs, adjectives.
+**3. Semantic features** can be obtained by employing NLP technology which can identify synonyms, hypernyms, antonyms; or part-of-speech tags like nouns, verbs, adjectives.

-4. Structural features deal with the organization and layout of the text.
+**4. Structural features** deal with the organization and layout of the text.
 This set of features focus on word structure such as the number of paragraphs and average paragraph length.

-5. Content-specific features are words that are important within a specific topic domain.
+**5. Content-specific features** are words that are important within a specific topic domain.
 An example of content-specific words for a topic on soccer might be “goalkeeper” or “referee”.
 Carefully selected content-based information may reveal some authorial choices.